BorisRado/azure-functions-serverless-tutorial/README.md

 ```
 Now, there are two ways in which you can test your application:
 * the *traditional* way: use the command `java -jar target/movies_app.jar`; this will start a process, that will listen on port `8080` and respond to any incoming request;
-* with *azure func*: navigate to `target/azf-config` and notice, that the folder contains a `host.json` file, the `jar` containing all the logic and dependencies, and a folder for every endpoint.
+* with *azure func*: navigate to `target/azf-config` (`cd target/azf-config`) and notice, that the folder contains the `host.json` file, the `jar` containing all the logic (`movies_app.jar`), and a folder for every endpoint.
 Inside that folder, run the command `func start -p 8080` so to simulate what will happen on the cloud: a host will be started, and will redirect the incoming HTTP traffic to the java process that will actually respond to the requests.
-For more information, see the [documentation for custom handlers](https://docs.microsoft.com/en-us/azure/azure-functions/functions-custom-handlers).
+For more information about the inner mechanisms, see the [documentation for custom handlers](https://docs.microsoft.com/en-us/azure/azure-functions/functions-custom-handlers).

 Either way, you should be able to navigate to `localhost:8080/movies` and get the responses from the microservice.
 For example, you can issue the following sequence of commands or use a tool such as Postman:
 ```bash